carlfranklin/New42/README.md

 ## MAUI XAML

-Just to compare, let's see what's required to re-create the UI in XAML.
+Just to compare, let's see what's required to re-create this UI in XAML.

-To the solution, add a new **.NET MAUI App** project called **MAUIApp**

 Right-click on the Solution in the Solution Explorer, select **Add**, and then **New Project...**